Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Girolata

 Accessible only by boat or hiking trail, Girolata felt like a secret hideaway.
 With its tiny beach, sleepy bay, and rustic charm, it’s one of the most unique places in Corsica.
-We visited it in a boat tour around the Gulf of Porto.
+We visited it on a boat tour around the Gulf of Porto.

 Don’t forget to book your accommodations in advance – the best places always fill up quickly.